kigster/arli/README.md

 <a name="folder-detection"></a>

-#### Automatic Folder Name Correction
+### Automatic Folder Name Correction

 Arli understands that the folder where the library is installed must be named correctly: in other words, **folder name must match the header file inside of the folder** for the library to be found.

-When Arli downloads libraries in ZIP format, they are unpacked into folder that are named differently.
-Arli will then search that folder for the source and header files.
-The name of the directory is then compared to the files found, and in some cases Arli will automatically **rename the library folder to match the main header file.**.
+When Arli downloads libraries in ZIP format, they are unpacked into a folder that would not resolve as an Arduino library folder without having to be renamed.
+Arli provides an algorithm that searches the contents of the folder for the source and header files.
+The name of the directory is then compared to the files found, and in most cases Arli will automatically **rename the library folder to match the main header file **

 > For example, 'Adafruit GFX Library' is the proper name of a corresponding library, and it's ZIP archive will unpack into a folder named `Adafruit_GFX_Library-1.4.3`.
 Arli will then detect that the header file inside the folder is `Adafruit_GFX.h`.
 In this case Arli will rename the top-level folder to `Adafruit_GFX`, and make the library valid, and its folder easily found.